-- Emission
+- Emission of light by matter

-- Absorption
+- Absorption of light by matter

-- Transmission
+- Transmission of light by matter

 - Transparent objects transmit light.

 - Opaque objects block (absorb) light.

-- Reflection/scattering
+- Reflection/scattering of light by matter

 Reflection and Scattering

 Movie screen scatters light in all directions.